 The floor area ratio (FAR) is a tool for regulating the intensity of development.
-Minimum floor area ratios help to ensure that the intensity of development is controlled and that more intense forms are confined to appropriate areas of the downtown.
+Minimum floor area ratios help to ensure that the intensity of development is controlled.
 In some cases, FAR densities are provided for provision of a public benefit or amenity to the community.

 - a.
-The minimum floor area ratio in Table 19.303.3 applies to all nonresidential building development. - b.
-Required minimum floor area ratio shall be calculated on a project-by-project basis and may include multiple contiguous parcels.
+The minimum floor area ratio in Table 19.303.3 applies to all nonresidential building development. - Required minimum floor area ratio shall be calculated on a project-by-project basis and may include multiple contiguous parcels.
 In mixed-use developments, residential floor space will be included in the calculations of floor area ratio to determine conformance with minimum FAR. - c.
 If a project is to be developed in phases, the required FAR must be met for the land area in the completed phase(s), without consideration of the land area devoted to future phases.